tohyuting/tp/docs/DeveloperGuide.md

 ### Update product feature

 #### What the update product feature does

 The update product feature allows users to modify the quantity or tags of existing products listed under suppliers and warehouses, or add new products to their existing lists.

 #### How it is implemented
 The update product mechanism is facilitated by 3 major components: `UpdateCommandParser`, `UpdateCommand`, and the `UpdateProductDescriptor`.
-`UpdateCommandParser`'s job is to parse the user input to generate the correct objects for the `UpdateCommand`.
+`UpdateCommandParser`'s job is to parse the user input to generate the correct `Type`, `Name`, `Index`, and `AssignMacroDescriptor` objects for the `UpdateCommand`.
 `UpdateCommand`'s job is to execute the main logic for generating the updated list of products for the model.
 `UpdateProductDescriptor`'s job is to serve as a medium to allow the `UpdateCommandParser` to pass a specification of the updated product to the `UpdateCommand`.